hapax/hapax.github.io/assets/hyperlaunch.md

 #### 3.2.
 Stabilising the plunger<a id="sec-3-2" name="sec-3-2"></a>

-I've been discussing "cylinders" this whole time, without discussing the shape of the plunger.
+I've been discussing "cylinders" this whole time, hedging on the shape of the plunger.
 It seems that, for reasons a symmetry, an old-fashioned circular cross-section should work best.
 If the platform had corners, for instance, these might form points of